10up/snapshots/README.md

   A fatal error is most likely occuring when bootstrapping WordPress.
 Look at your error log to see what's happening.
 Often this happens because of a missing PHP class (Memcached) which is a result of not running Snapshots inside your environment (container or VM).

+## Changelog

+A complete listing of all notable changes to the project are documented in [CHANGELOG.md](https://github.com/10up/snapshots/blob/trunk/CHANGELOG.md).

+## Contributing

+Please read [CODE_OF_CONDUCT.md](https://github.com/10up/snapshots/blob/develop/CODE_OF_CONDUCT.md) for details on our code of conduct, [CONTRIBUTING.md](https://github.com/10up/snapshots/blob/develop/CONTRIBUTING.md) for details on the process for submitting pull requests to us, and [CREDITS.md](https://github.com/10up/snapshots/blob/develop/CREDITS.md) for a listing of maintainers of, contributors to, and libraries used by the 10up Block Library.

 ## Support Level

 **Beta:** This project is quite new and we're not sure what our ongoing support level for this will be.
 Bug reports, feature requests, questions, and pull requests are welcome.
 If you like this project please let us know, but be cautious using this in a Production environment!